Pioneer (The Band Perry album)

 Pioneer is the second studio album by American country music group The Band Perry.
 It was released on April 2, 2013, via Republic Records.
 A deluxe edition with four bonus tracks and a special red album cover with an autograph from each band member was made available at Target stores the same day.
 The Band Perry co-wrote nine of the album's twelve tracks.
 The album has produced four singles: "Better Dig Two", "Done", "Don't Let Me Be Lonely" and "Chainsaw".
 As of October 2015, the album has sold 619,000 copies in the United States.

+It is the final album to feature brothers Neil and Reid Perry who left in 2025.